myeongjae-kim/greener-on-the-other-side/README.md

 Register `run.sh` to the `crontab`.

 ```
-00 17 * * * /home/your-account/greener-on-the-other-side/run.sh
+00 08 * * * /home/your-account/greener-on-the-other-side/run.sh
 ```

-It will push a commit to your repository every single day at 5PM.
+It will push a commit to your repository every single day at 8AM of UCT (5PM of KST).

 ## References